Neuromorphic Computing for Content-based Image Retrieval: Discussion

-Finally, it is worthwhile to emphasize that to implement the complete image retrieval pipeline, we performed the nearest neighbors search on the CPU cores.
-While Loihi incorporates 3 Lakemont cores, they were not powerful enough for the task.
-We believe that the CPU cores are always needed for some stages of a machine learning pipeline, so the role of neuromorphic computing is to improve the performance of some tasks and supplement the general-purpose processors.
+Finally, it is worthwhile to emphasize that to implement the complete image retrieval pipeline, we performed the nearest neighbor search on the host CPU cores.
+It is possible to carry out an approximate $k$-nearest neighbors algorithm on the neuromorphic chips\cite{frady2020neuromorphic}, but we believe that the CPU cores are largely needed for some stages of a machine learning pipeline.
+Thus, the role of neuromorphic computing is to improve the performance of special tasks and supplement the general-purpose processors. \end{linenumbers}